“Why do you need to buy a smoothie blender when you have a mixer grinder at home?“

 The main functionality of a blender is making smoothies.
 A high-performance blender with 900+ watt motor would be able to make smoothies with practically any ingredient in a flash.
 Be it nuts or leafy vegetables, a blender will be able to pulverize them into a fine consistency without leaving any unprocessed chunks in the smoothie.
 A medium-performance blender with a 400-600 watt motor however will not be able to process tough ingredients like nuts or leafy vegetables into a smooth consistency.
 It would have a grainy texture.
 But, it can blend softer ingredients like musk melon, banana, mangoes, apples etc into a smooth consistency without any chunks.

-When making smoothies in a mixer grinder, you often find small pieces of fruits and nuts left at the bottom of the mixer grinder which is not blended properly.
+When making smoothies in a mixer grinder, you often find small pieces of fruits and nuts left at the bottom of the mixer grinder which are not blended properly.
 This happens not just with nuts, but also with softer ingredients like bananas and apples.
 Even when making smoothies with leafy vegetables, the texture is coarse with sometimes unprocessed leaves left behind.
 This never happens with a blender.
 And that is why you need a blender if you are serious about having smoothies on a daily basis.

 To cater to Indian cooking needs, most smoothie blenders come with a milling blade for making spice powders.
 Even if it doesn’t have a milling blade, the extraction blade is capable of dry grinding spices.
 But then, that is something even a mixer grinder is capable of doing.
 So, does a blender have an edge over a mixer grinder?

 Well, partially.
 If you plan to grind say 50 gm or more of spices in a go, a blender doesn’t give any advantage over a mixer grinder.
 In fact, if you have a 900-watt mixer grinder like Sujata Dynamix, it may be able to do a better job than a blender.